 You can sign up to Apple Music by going to Store > Apple Music in iTunes or (clicking the 'Try' link) on Apple's website.
 The biggest differences between Apple Music and iTunes Match are the range of music you get access to and pricing.
 Apple Music is more expensive than iTunes Match, at £9.99 per month (versus £21.99 per year), but you gain access to everything on the iTunes Store.

-However, the more subtle difference between the services is the files that you download being wrapped in DRM (digital rights management).
-Apple Music is a monthly subscription, and access to downloaded files is reliant on you continuing to pay for that subscription.
-Cancel your Apple Music membership and files you download, even if they were matched from a CD you ripped and you subsequently deleted your original files, will no longer play.
+Cancel your Apple Music membership and files you download, even if they were matched from a CD you ripped and you subsequently deleted your original files, will no longer play in the app.
 As we note in the next section, keeping at least one copy of your original local files is therefore very important when it comes to Apple Music.

 It's also worth noting that you can use Apple Music without iCloud Music Library, although in doing so you lose the ability to add albums and playlists to your collection for easier access.